Categories

 What to do before building a shed

-Whether you decide to design a shed yourself, purchase pre-made plans, or get a DIY kit, the preparation steps are the same.
+Whether you decide to design a shed yourself, purchase pre-made plans, get a DIY kit, or work with a carpentry business, the preparation steps are the same.
 Here is what you need to do before you begin your DIY outdoor storage shed project.

 1. Choose an appropriate site.
 The first thing that you need to do is to choose a suitable location.
 Before you do this, it is a good idea to call your local Council to find out if there are any requirements.
 Many areas have ordinances that dictate how far away it can be from the main building, how far away it must be from property lines, and other requirements.
 Planning your site might have to centre around local conditions.